robinweser/fela/docs/GettingStarted.md

 ## 3. Pseudo Classes
 As pseudo classes are a key feature of CSS they are supported by Fela's Renderer as well.
-You can easily define them as nested property objects within your style composer.
+You can easily define them as nested property objects within your selector.
 You can also nest them to require both pseudo classes to be active.
 ```javascript
 const selector = props => ({
   color: 'red',